 When do I need it?

-A Change Request should always be formalized and acknowledged by both parties to ensure everyone’s on the same page.
-Once identified, map out the description, impacts on budget, impacts on timeline, and send to the client.
+A Change Request should always be formalized and acknowledged by both parties.
+Once identified, map out the description, impacts on budget and timeline, and send it to the client.

 How do I use it?